Red Cabbage and Chicken Asian Salad

 - Buzz together ginger, garlic, chopped cilantro (or green onion), peanut butter, lemon juice, soy sauce or Gluten-Free Soy Sauce (affiliate link), hot water, and sweetener of your choice to make the dressing.

-- Add the red cabbage, sugar snap peas, and sliced green onions and toss, adding more dressing if desired.
+- Add red cabbage, sugar snap peas, and sliced green onions and toss, adding more dressing if desired.

-More Asian Salads with Cabbage:
+More Salads with Cabbage:

-Red Cabbage and Chicken Asian Salad
+Asian Red Cabbage Salad with Chicken

 Ingredients